37th District Court in Warren

 Honorable Matthew P. Sabaugh

 Governor Grandholm appointed Judge Matthew P. Sabaugh in 2008.
 The voters re-elected him for a 6-year term ending January 1, 2019.
 He earned a Bachelor of Science in Resource Development from Michigan State University in 1993.
-Judge Sabaugh then graduated from the Detroit College of Law in 1999, where he attended night classes while working full-time as a legislative assistant for the 28th Michigan House District, representing the cities of Warren and Center Line.
+Judge Sabaugh then graduated from the Detroit College of Law in 1999.
+He attended night classes while working full-time as a legislative assistant for the 28th Michigan House District, representing the cities of Warren and Center Line.

 Before being appointed in 2008, Judge Sabaugh served eight years as Assistant Prosecuting Attorney for Macomb County.
 While serving as Assistant Prosecutor, he prosecuted hundreds of criminal cases in Macomb County District and Circuit Courts and successfully tried numerous felony cases.
 Since serving on the bench, Judge Sabaugh has implemented new programs and worked to improve the court and increase efficiency.
 Judge Sabaugh now lives with his wife Rachel, where they reside in Warren with their three children, Alexander, Sophia, and Gabrielle.